Quantum simulation of the phase transition of the massive Thirring model: Numerical results

-Since $N=4$, it is also possible to perform exact diagonalization to calculate $e^{-\beta H}$.
-To focus on the errors in QMETTS, the discritization errors are ignored.
-In other words, the observables $\langle \bar{\psi}\psi\rangle$ and $\langle \bar{\psi}\gamma^0\psi\rangle$ are calculated using the Hamiltonian in Eq.~(\ref{eq.4.1}), so that the deviations between the QMETTS and the exact diagonalization is purely due to the errors in QMETTS.
-The result of $\langle \bar{\psi}\psi\rangle$ and $\langle \bar{\psi}\gamma^0\psi\rangle$ are shown in Fig.~\ref{fig:exactdiagonal}.
-It can be seen that, the chiral symmetry is broken at either high temperatures or weak couplings.
+Since $N=4$, exact diagonalization can be used to compute $e^{-\beta H}$.
+To focus on QMETTS numerical results, discussion of discretization errors is deferred to the next section.
+The observables $\langle \bar{\psi}\psi\rangle$ and $\langle \bar{\psi}\gamma^0\psi\rangle$ are calculated using the Hamiltonian in Eq.~(\ref{eq.4.1}).
+The results of $\langle \bar{\psi}\psi\rangle$ and $\langle \bar{\psi}\gamma^0\psi\rangle$ using exact diagonalization are shown in Fig.~\ref{fig:exactdiagonal}.
+It can be seen that, the chiral symmetry is broken at either low temperatures or weak couplings.
 At low temperatures, the dependence of chiral condensation on the coupling constant is manifest in the form of distinct plateaus, which correspond to different topological charges.
 The values of the topological charge are integers at low temperatures, therefore exhibiting a topological structure.

 The goal of our study is to reproduce the above results using QMETTS.
 Since $N=4$ is small, we use a complete set of bases of the Hilbert space, $\Phi _i = |i\rangle$, for $0\leq i \leq 15$.
-The range of temperature is $0.1a^{-1}\leq T \leq 2a^{-1}$, in other words, $0.5\leq \beta \leq 10$ with $\Delta \beta = 0.25$ and $K=20$, where $K=\beta _{max}/(2\Delta \beta)$ is defined in previous section.
-Therefore, the temperatures in consideration is $a^{-1}/\left(2k\Delta \beta\right)$ with $1\leq k\leq K$.
+The range of temperature is $0.1a^{-1}\leq T \leq 2a^{-1}$, in other words, $0.5\leq a^{-1}\beta \leq 10$ with $a^{-1}\Delta \beta = 0.25$ and $K=20$, where $K=\beta _{max}/(2\Delta \beta)$ is defined in previous section.
+Therefore, the temperatures in consideration is $1/\left(2k\Delta \beta\right)$ with $1\leq k\leq K$.
 The number of steps in Trotter decomposition is $t=10$.
-In the evaluation, only the $\hat{\sigma}_j$ terms in Eq.~(\ref{eq.3.3}) with $|a_j|>0.001$ are kept.
+In the evaluation, only the $\hat{\sigma}_j$ terms in Eq.~(\ref{eq.3.3}) with $|c_j|>0.001$ are kept.
 In the case of $H_M$, the values of the coupling constant are chosen as $g^2=0,0.2,0.4,\ldots ,5.0$.
 In the case of $H_E$, the values of the coupling constant are chosen as $g^2=0,0.1,0.2,\ldots ,3.0$.